-Winners of the 67th Walkley Awards were announced on November 17, 2022.
+Winners of the 69th Walkley Awards were announced on 19 November, 2024.
+See all the winners here.

 The Walkley Awards for Excellence in Journalism are presented annually in Australia to recognise and reward the best in the craft.
 Finalists are selected by eminent journalists and photographers and overall winners judged by the Walkley Judging Board.